CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 ## EXERCISE : Data types

-1. Create a reservations table with columns for customer ID, room ID, check in date, check out date and price per night.
+Create a reservations table with columns for customer ID, room ID, check in date, check out date and price per night.
+Bear in mind that customers *do* have to give a check in date, but they don't have to give a check out date.

-2. [ TODO : 2nd exercise ]

-3. [ TODO : 3rd exercise ]

 ## LESSON : Filtering